vignankamarthi/AI4Pain-Feature-Extraction/README.md

 ## Feature Extraction Process

-The toolkit implements a multi-step feature extraction process:
+The module implements a multi-step feature extraction process:

 1. **Signal Processing**: Reads physiological signals from CSV files organized by signal type
 2. **Feature Calculation**:
-   - **Permutation Entropy (PE)**: Quantifies the complexity/unpredictability of time series data
+   - **Permutation Entropy (PE)**: Quantifies the potential patterns/unpredictability of time series data
-   - **Complexity Measure**: Derived from permutation entropy to assess system complexity
+   - **Complexity Measure**: Derived from permutation entropy to assess pattern complexity
    - **Fisher Information**: Measures the amount of information a signal carries about pain states
-3. **Parameter Exploration**: Analyzes each signal with multiple embedding dimensions (2-3 by default) and time delays (1-3 by default)
+3. **Parameter Exploration**: Analyzes each signal with multiple embedding dimensions (2,3 by default) and time delays (1,2,3 by default)
 4. **State Identification**: Extracts pain state information (baseline/no pain, low, high) from signal metadata

 All processing details are recorded in log files for traceability and debugging.